deccico/adrian2045.com/content/post/avoid-spam-with-multiple-email-aliases.md

 ## Time to receive emails

-A forwarding might introduce an additional delay, although in the practice I could hardly notice any.
-I found only one service incapable of sending emails to my alias email.
-This should become very obvious and easy to detect.
-Unfortunately in those cases we might need to give up on the service or use another address.
+Forwarding may introduce a slight delay.
+However, in practice, I’ve hardly noticed any delays.
+Only one service has been unable to send emails to my alias, which became immediately apparent.
+In such cases, you might need to use a different, non forwarded address or give up on that service.

-## IP Addition
+## IP Whitelisting

-Namecheap does require to whitelist IPs.
-This means that every now and then we might need to whitelist a new IP in case we reset our router or our ISP decides to rotate it.
+Namecheap requires IP whitelisting.
+This means that occasionally, you may need to whitelist a new IP if you reset your router or your ISP rotates your IP address.

 # Benefits

-Infinite, free and private email addresses!
-I am no longer hesitant to give my email thinking in all the spam I might receive.
-The code is easy to run for new addresses and the API is very safe.
-There are many other solutions but this is the only one where I have full control and is also free to implement.
+Infinite, free, and private email addresses!
+I am no longer hesitant to share my email address for fear of spam.
+The code is easy to run for new addresses, and the API is very secure.
+While there are other solutions, this one offers full control and is free to implement.

-Additionally, if you receive spam from one of your aliases, you will immediately know who sold you.
-If one email becomes very spammy (it happens) you can very easily comment out the code and disable the email.
-One word of caution: don't add or remove aliases manually in the Namecheap dashboard.
-Either use the api or the web UI.
+Additionally, if you receive spam from one of your aliases, you will know exactly who sold your information.
+If an email alias becomes too spammy, you can easily disable it by commenting out the relevant code.
+One word of caution: avoid manually adding or removing aliases in the Namecheap dashboard.
+Either use the API or the web UI.

 # Summary

-In this post I present my solution to increase privacy in a meaningful and easy eay at not cost other than the domain we are using.
+In this post, I presented a solution to significantly enhance your privacy in an easy, cost-effective way.
+The only expense is the domain you use for forwarding emails.